Adonis-Dulaurent/Adonis-Dulaurent/README.md

 🧑‍💻 Hey!
 I'm **Adonis**, a 26 year old.

-🥳 I'm learning Python.
+🥳 I'm learning Python (NLP and Data).
 You can find me on LeetCode.

 🦆  _Fun fact:_  I have a egyptologist background.